tbarbette/npf/README.md

     python3 regression.py click #The graph includes the older commit for reference, up to "--graph-num", default is 8
 ```

-Example of a generated graph, just when IPFilter compilation process was re-worked :
+Example of a generated graph for the Click Modular Router, just when IPFilter compilation process was re-worked :
 ![alt tag](doc/sample_graph2.png)

-Alternatively, you can force regression.py to re-build and compute the data for the old runs directly with the --allow-old-build option :
+Alternatively, you can force regression.py to re-build and compute the data for the old runs directly with the --history option :
-    python3 regression.py click --allow-old-build
+    python3 regression.py click --history 10

 Use --help to print all options

 ###NPF Watcher

-Watcher is a stripped down version of regression.py, but allowing to
+Watcher is a stripped down version of regression.py (without statistics support mostly), but allowing to
 loop through a given list of repositories watching for changes.
 When
-a new commit is seen, it will run all testies and e-mail the results
+a new commit is seen, it will run all given testies and e-mail the results
 to a given list of addresses.

 ```bash